nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

   be able to contact the maintainers and get an initial response with 6 hours.

  Support-response indicates the expectation unless you have paid one of the maintainers or a company that provides 3rd party support.
-If paid support is available then Supporet-response-paid is an array of one or more options listing the options that the maintainer knows are available.
+If paid support is available then Support-response-paid is an array of one or more options listing the options that the maintainer knows are available.

  ## Support-backing